mediamonks/drupal-controller-annotations/docs/2-usage.rst

     public function editAction(Node $article) { }

+This will also work for NodeInterface, Entity, EntityInterface, ContentEntity and ContentEntityInterface.

 Just like with Symfony Framework you can add your own converters by creating a service which implements ``Sensio\Bundle\FrameworkExtraBundle\Request\ParamConverter\ParamConverterInterface`` and is tagged with ``controller_annotations.param_converter``.